Hey everybody, and welcome to PT Pioneer.

 I previously touched on the importance of studying effectively for your powerlifting cert exams.

-But in order to study effectively, you will need good study materials.
+But to study effectively, you will need good study materials.

-Study packages from certifying institutions typically come in multiple options, with each option providing a progressively increased variety of materials and resources.
+Study packages from certifying institutions typically come in multiple options, each providing a progressively increased variety of materials and resources.

 These different packages are priced according to what’s included allowing you to choose based on what you need and/or can afford.